AntonioNoack/RemsTsunamis/Report.md

 # Report

-This is a report about what the extension implements, some things that caused issues, and what the performance results were.
+This is a report about what the extension implements and what the performance results were.

 ## Creating an extension

 To create the extension was [relatively simple](https://github.com/AntonioNoack/RemsStudio/wiki/Creating-Custom-Extensions), and to translate the existing C++ code to Java as well.
 If I were to use native libraries, I would have to compile them for all target architectures (Windows x64, Windows x86, Windows ARM, Linux ARM32, Linux ARM64, MacOS, maybe Android) of the engine.

-A first hindrance of the project was that sometimes, the NetCDF data failed to load, and it crashed somewhere.
-The solution was that Rem's Engine is parallelized in a lot of places, and the Java library for NetCDF is not thread-safe.
-So I created a mutex, and always lock it, when I need to call the library.

-When I created the mode to draw waves in real-time, I had the issue that it was extremely laggy, and the engine froze when the user was drawing.
-The cause of that issue was that mouse-motion events were used, and they are captured & processed, no matter how many per frame.
-Before an update was completely processed, the next event would be registered for processing.
-The solution to that was to add a timeout to applying steps.

 ## Drawing displacements